What are your weekly session rates?

 Step 1: Complimentary 20 Minute Phone Consultation

 Once you contact us, we will schedule you for a complimentary 20-minute consultation to better understand your goals and any questions that you may have about what to expect in therapy with us.
-Then, based on your needs, you will be matched with one of our therapists, or offered a referral upon request/if available.

 Step 2: Paperwork